nzbart/sqlgrep/README.md

 ./sqlgrep haystack_database needle                  # search for needle in haystack database using trusted authentication ./sqlgrep haystack_database needle -u user -p pass  # search for needle in haystack database using username and password
 ```

+## Features and limitations

+These limitations are currently in place, but it would be great if they could be removed:

+* Only tested against SQL Server.
+* Only compiles on Windows.
+* Only supports a basic substring search.
+* Does not output results in an easily machine parseable format, such as XML or JSON.

+There are no plans to make a GUI, since there are already some nice GUI tools available with search features, such as [HeidiSQL](https://www.heidisql.com/).